foxsi/foxsi-4matter/README.md

 cmake ..
 cmake --build . -j4
 ```
+The Raspberry Pi build process takes a couple minutes.
 This will create several binaries in `your-folder-name/bin/` that you can run.

 ## How to use